dineshtrivedi/hadoop-tutorial-single-host-cluster/README.md

 <your_username> 	ALL=(ALL)	ALL
 ```

+## Change to fixed IP
+Probably the eth1 is using DHCP.
+Go to Edit connection and change it to Manual.
+You can use values similar to:
+Adderss: 192.168.0.101
+Netmask: 255.255.255.0
+Gateway: 0.0.0.0

 ## Installing Guest Machine Additions
 Go to Devices menu and then "Insert Guest Addition CD Image...".
 Follow the steps download the ISO from the internet.
 Throught the console go to some path similar to below and install the additions: